RobertoBorges/AspNetCoreWebApi6/Readme.md

 The Update-Database command runs the Up method in the Migrations/{time-stamp}_Initial.cs file, which creates the database.

 Now, we will check the database created.
 Open View -> SQL Server Object Explorer.

+To run this on your environment, in GitHub create the following Secrets:

+	AZURE_WEBAPP_PUBLISH_PROFILE
+	TENANTID
+	DOMAIN
+	CLIENTID
+	AUDIENCE